hashleyjr/house_prediction/README.md

 # house_prediction
 The objective of our project is to position ourselves as a real estate agency that offers several services, including home price estimation.
 To do so, we used a database of house prices in the United States from Kaggle:https://www.kaggle.com/datasets/shree1992/housedata.
 Our home price prediction method was based on a machine learning model: the gradient boosting regressor.

-Thus, a user wishing to estimate the price of his potential future house just entered the characteristics of the said house and an estimate of the price will be given.
+Thus, a user wishing to estimate the price of their potential future house just has to enter the characteristics of the said house and an estimate of the price will be given.

-## Run the app
+## Run the app without Docker
-To run the app, go to the proper directory on your terminal and do: `export FLASK_APP = app.py`, then do: `flask run`.
+To run the app: clone the repository, install the requirements or activate the virtual environment, go to the proper directory on your terminal and do: `export FLASK_APP = app.py`, then do: `python -m flask run` if you are not using the virtual environment or `flask run` if you use the virtual environment.
 For a better user experience, it is best to use google chrome or microsoft edge browser to open the application.

+## Using Docker
-## In your terminal
+### In your terminal
 ### To build the image :
 `docker build -t house_prediction .`